eed3si9n/scalaxb/README.md

 I'd really appreciate if you could run it against your favorite xsd file and let me know the result.

-sbt-scalaxb for sbt 0.10.1
+sbt-scalaxb for sbt 0.11.0
 --------------------------

-To call scalaxb from sbt 0.10.1, put this in your `project/plugins/build.sbt`:
+To call scalaxb from sbt 0.11.0, put this in your `project/plugins.sbt`:

     libraryDependencies <+= (sbtVersion) { sv => "org.scalaxb" %% "sbt-scalaxb" % ("sbt" + sv + "_X.X") }

 and this in `build.sbt`:

-    seq(sbtscalaxb.Plugin.scalaxbSettings: _*)
+    seq(scalaxbSettings: _*)

+    packageName in scalaxb in Compile := "xxx"

-    sourceGenerators in Compile <+= scalaxb.identity
+    sourceGenerators in Compile <+= scalaxb in Compile

 `scalaxb` command line
 ----------------------